Investment Banking Fit Questions: How to Use the Rule of 3 for Quick and Efficient Prep

 But there are efficient ways to prepare for everything else on this list.

-A “Fit” question is any question that does not fall into one of the other categories above.
+Investment banking fit questions, also known as investment banking behavioral questions, are any questions that do not fall into one of the other categories above.

 - Why do you want to work at our bank?